 - Became only the fourth QB in NFL history to throw for 300 yards and three TDs with no INTs in a Super Bowl, taking home game MVP honors for Green Bay’s win over Pittsburgh in Super Bowl XLV.

-- Has posted a 108.9 passer rating in divisional games, the best career passer rating in league history since the NFL went to a divisional format in 1967, more than 10 points ahead of No. 2 Steve Young (98.2).
+- Has posted a 109.0 passer rating in divisional games, the best mark in league history since the NFL went to a divisional format in 1967, more than 10 points ahead of No. 2 Steve Young (98.2).

-- With 21 career rushing TDs, ranks No. 2 in franchise history among QBs behind only Tobin Rote (29).
-Joined Rote (1954-56) as the only QBs in team annals to post three straight seasons with four-plus rushing TDs (2008-10).
+- With 25 career rushing TDs, ranks No. 2 in franchise history among QBs behind only Tobin Rote (29).

 Given name Aaron Charles Rodgers…Born in Chico, Calif. …Nicknamed “A-Rod”…Single…Father, Ed, played offensive guard at Chico State from 1973-76 and then lined up for three-plus seasons (three games in 1978, 1979-81) with the Twin City Cougars, a semi-pro football team in Marysville, Calif.; the Cougars captured the 1980 semi-pro national championship by defeating the Delavan (Wis.)
-Red Devils, 37-20...Younger brother, Jordan, played quarterback at Vanderbilt and spent time on Tampa Bay’s practice squad in 2013…Was a contestant on Celebrity Jeopardy! on an episode that aired in May 2015, defeating Kevin O’Leary from Shark Tank and former astronaut Mark Kelly to win $50,000 for the Midwest Athletes Against Childhood Cancer (MACC) Fund…High school: A two-time all-section choice (2000-01) at Pleasant Valley High School in Chico, Calif., he passed for 4,419 yards over the course of his junior and senior seasons and set the single-season school record for passing yards his senior year (2,303)…Also pitched for his high school baseball team as a senior…Community involvement: Has become particularly active with the MACC Fund and has raised more than $1 million for the organization through various campaigns and events…Hosted the fundraising banquet “An Evening With Aaron Rodgers” in Milwaukee each year from 2010-14 on behalf of the organization…In January 2015, was selected as one of three finalists for the Walter Payton Man of the Year Award, the only league award that recognizes a player’s off-the-field community service as well as his playing excellence…Won the Bart Starr Award in 2014, which annually recognizes one NFL player for outstanding character and leadership on the field and in the community...In December 2011, hosted “A Pack Lunch With Aaron Rodgers,” where MACC Fund donors joined him for an afternoon lunch hour in Green Bay…In 2009, worked with The Salvation Army to have “Twelve’s Day of Christmas,” a benefit partnering with Shopko to give holiday gifts to underprivileged children…Co-hosted a charity golf tournament with Young Life from 2006-08…Plays annually in the Andy North and Friends Golf Getaway, an event that raises money and awareness for the University of Wisconsin Paul P. Carbone Comprehensive Cancer Center…A scratch golfer, plays regularly and has played in the American Century Celebrity Golf Championship in Lake Tahoe, Nev., 12 times…Has participated in the Edgar Bennett Celebrity Bowl-A-Thon, the Vince Lombardi Golf Classic and the 2009 ESPY Celebrity Golf Classic…While at Cal, he and WR Geoff McArthur participated in fundraiser “Touchdown for Kids,” with money donated to local youth programs for every TD pass connection authored by the two…Residence: Del Mar, Calif.
+Red Devils, 37-20...Younger brother, Jordan, played quarterback at Vanderbilt and spent time on Tampa Bay’s practice squad in 2013…Was a contestant on Celebrity Jeopardy! on an episode that aired in May 2015, defeating Kevin O’Leary from Shark Tank and former astronaut Mark Kelly to win $50,000 for the Midwest Athletes Against Childhood Cancer (MACC) Fund…High school: A two-time all-section choice (2000-01) at Pleasant Valley High School in Chico, Calif., he passed for 4,419 yards over the course of his junior and senior seasons and set the single-season school record for passing yards his senior year (2,303)…Also pitched for his high school baseball team as a senior…Community involvement: Has become particularly active with the MACC Fund and has raised more than $1 million for the organization through various campaigns and events…Hosted the fundraising banquet “An Evening With Aaron Rodgers” in Milwaukee each year from 2010-14 on behalf of the organization…In January 2015, was selected as one of three finalists for the Walter Payton Man of the Year Award, the only league award that recognizes a player’s off-the-field community service as well as his playing excellence…Won the Bart Starr Award in 2014, which annually recognizes one NFL player for outstanding character and leadership on the field and in the community...In December 2011, hosted “A Pack Lunch With Aaron Rodgers,” where MACC Fund donors joined him for an afternoon lunch hour in Green Bay...In December 2016, supported The Salvation Army’s Red Kettle Campaign by signing autographs in exchange for monetary donations…Also matched each donation that was made during weekly autograph signings that teammates participated in during the holiday season, helping to raise $76,036…In 2009, worked with The Salvation Army to have “Twelve’s Day of Christmas,” a benefit partnering with Shopko to give holiday gifts to underprivileged children…Co-hosted a charity golf tournament with Young Life from 2006-08…Plays annually in the Andy North and Friends Golf Getaway, an event that raises money and awareness for the University of Wisconsin Paul P. Carbone Comprehensive Cancer Center…A scratch golfer, plays regularly and has played in the American Century Celebrity Golf Championship in Lake Tahoe, Nev., 13 times…Has participated in the Edgar Bennett Celebrity Bowl-A-Thon, the Vince Lombardi Golf Classic and the 2009 ESPY Celebrity Golf Classic…While at Cal, he and WR Geoff McArthur participated in fundraiser “Touchdown for Kids,” with money donated to local youth programs for every TD pass connection authored by the two.